rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 \label{rewritemap_rnd}
 \index{RewriteMap!rnd}

-A \verb~rnd~ map will randomly select one value from the specified text file.
+A ``rnd`` map will randomly select one value from the specified text file.

 dbm
 '''